The World of Security

 To-day, now that the great storm has long since smashed it, we finally know that that world of security was naught but a castle of dreams; my parents lived in it as if it had been a house of stone.
 Not once did a storm, or even a sharp wind, break in upon their warm, comfortable existence.
 True, they had a special protection against the winds of time: they were wealthy people, who had become rich gradually, even very rich, and that filled the crevices of wall and window in those times.
 Their way of life seems to me to be so typical of the so-called “good Jewish bourgeoisie”, which gave such marked value to Viennese culture, and which was requited by being completely uprooted, that in telling of their quiet and comfortable existence I am actually being quite impersonal: ten or twenty thousand families like my parents lived in Vienna in that last century of assured values.

-I live in this world of security right now.
+I’m living in my own world of security right now.

-In my world view, the United States are supposed to be the good guys: pushing democracy, aiding impoverished countries, fighting radical terrorists, a shining example of what free markets and trade can do for a people…it doesn’t feel like we’re any of that right now.
+In my world view, the United States are supposed to be the good guys: pushing democracy, aiding impoverished countries, fighting oppression, a shining example of what free markets and trade can do for a people…it doesn’t feel like we’re any of that right now.

 With advisors to our president giving Nazi salutes in public.
-My federal government backing and supporting ultra right wing groups in Germany.
-The sudden turn on our allies and NATO, bullying other smaller countries dependent on us.
-The president passively aggressively joking to annex certain countries, much like Germany’s leader in the 1930’s.
-Paraphrasing Hitler’s quote’s when talking about immigrants ‘poisoning the blood of our nation’.
-Talks of a third term.
-The current administration openly questioning our Treasury department, hinting at fraud with no proof.
-Hinting at a potential debt default.
+My federal government backing and supporting ultra right wing groups that are quasi Nazis and under watch by intelligence agencies in Germany.
+The sudden turn on our allies and NATO.
+The president passively aggressively joking to annex countries, much like Germany’s leader in the 1930’s.
+Paraphrasing Hitler’s quote’s when talking about immigrants ‘poisoning the blood’ of America.
+Talks of a third presidential term.
+Stacking the federal police force and Department of Justice with loyalists.
+Picking and choosing journalists for the White House press pool, blocking access to those that don’t ask the right questions.

 It would be over dramatic of me to compare directly my country today and that of Central Europe before the World Wars; or to even propose we are headed down the exact same path.
 There are a great many differences that caused the tide of right nationalism now and then.
 The punishment and economic consequences of losing a world war and having the world cast blame on a single side evoked anger within German society, that eventually gave birth to the national socialists.